ivangfr/kubernetes-minikube-environment/author-book-review-graphql/README.md

   ./get-applications-urls.sh
   ```

-- For more information about how to use the application's endpoints please refer to https://github.com/ivangfr/springboot-graphql-databases#how-to-use-graphiql
+- For more information about how to use the application's endpoints, refer to https://github.com/ivangfr/springboot-graphql-databases#how-to-use-graphiql

 ## Cleanup